-In the absence of existing Master Planning, it may be necessary to analyze the capacity of existing Stormwater System.
-This may be required due to the fact that a proposed development may increase stormwater runoff to an existing system, and the existing system needs to be analyzed to confirm its capacity.
+In the absence of existing Master Planning, it may be necessary to analyze the capacity of the existing Stormwater System.
+This may be required if a proposed development may increase stormwater runoff to an existing system, therefore the existing system needs to be analyzed to confirm its capacity.
 It may also be necessary to analyze an existing Stormwater System due to complaints of flooding or problems within the system.
-Where an existing stormwater drainage system within the core boundary of Halifax Regional Municipality is to be analyzed, the Design Engineer is to submit the following.
+Where an existing stormwater drainage system within the core boundary of the Municipality is to be analyzed, the Design Engineer is to submit the following.